Gas-turbine locomotive: Russia

 Two gas-turbine–electric locomotive types underwent testing in the Soviet Union.
 The test program began in 1959 and lasted into the early 1970s.
 The G1-01 freight GTEL, produced by Kolomna Locomotive Works, was intended to consist of two locomotives of a C-C wheel arrangement, but only one section was built.
 The GP1 passenger locomotive was a similar design with body of TEP60 diesel locomotive, also with a C-C wheel arrangement, introduced to the test program in 1964.
 Two units were built by Kolomna Works, GP1-0001 and GP1-0002, which were also used in regular service with passenger trains.
 Both types had a maximum power output of 2600 kW.

-Another Soviet gas-turbine–hydraulic freight locomotive type GT101 was developed and produced in 1960 by Luhansk Locomotive Works.
-Like the G1 locomotive, it was intended to consist of two sections of a C-C wheel arrangement, but only one section was built.
-This section was equipped with four free piston gas generators and gas turbine with a maximum power output of 2200 kW, and a hydraulic transmission.
-Unlike other locomotives, it was not in regular service.

 In 2006, Russian Railways introduced the GEM-10 switcher GTEL.
 The turbine runs on liquefied natural gas (LNG) and has a maximum power output of 1000 kW.
 The GEM-10 has a C-C wheel arrangement.
 The TGEM10-0001, which uses the same turbine and fuel as the GEM-10, is a two-unit (cow–calf) switcher GTEL with a B-B+B-B wheel arrangement.
 The slave unit of this locomotive is used as a fuel tender with compressed natural gas (CNG) and does not have a prime mover, so its traction motors are powered by the main section.
 The turbine of this locomotive also has a maximum power output of 1000 kW.